Rhyno

-Terrance Guido Gerin (born October 7, 1975) is an American professional wrestler better known by the ring name Rhyno or Rhino.
-He is currently signed to Impact Wrestling.
-During his career he has worked for several promotions, most notably Extreme Championship Wrestling (ECW) and WWE.
+Terrance Guido Gerin (born October 7, 1975) is an American professional wrestler better known by the ring name Rhyno (or Rhino).
+He is a freelancer, appearing for various promotions such as All Elite Wrestling (AEW) and sister's promotion Ring of Honor (ROH), National Wrestling Alliance (NWA), and on the independent circuit.
+He is best known for his tenures in Extreme Championship Wrestling (ECW), WWE, and Total Nonstop Action Wrestling (TNA), where he is a 2024 TNA Hall of Fame inductee.

 Gerin started his career in the Canadian independent circuit as Rhino Richards.
 He was signed by the American promotion ECW in 1999, where he shortened his name to Rhino.
-He remained with ECW until it closed in 2001, while he was the final World Heavyweight and World Television Champion.
+He remained with ECW until it closed in 2001, where he was the final World Heavyweight and World Television Champion.
 He then joined the World Wrestling Federation (later renamed WWE) with several other ECW wrestlers and was involved in the Invasion angle, in which ECW and WCW alumni joined forces against WWF wrestlers.
 He worked as Rhyno for WWE until 2005, when he signed with Total Nonstop Action Wrestling (TNA) and defeated Jeff Jarrett to win the NWA World Heavyweight Championship.
 He lost it two days later and remained with TNA until 2010.

 In 2015, Rhyno returned to WWE.
 He initially worked in NXT, its developmental territory, and was promoted to the main roster in December.
 During his time on the SmackDown brand, he teamed with Heath Slater and won a tournament to become the inaugural SmackDown Tag Team Champions.
-He left WWE again in 2019 and returned to TNA, now called Impact Wrestling.
+He left WWE again in 2019 and returned to TNA.

 Early life

 Gerin was born on October 7, 1975, in Detroit, Michigan.
-He is of Italian descent.
+He is of Italian descent, with his ancestry being Venetian.
+He graduated from Annapolis High School in Dearborn Heights, Michigan where he was on the wrestling team.
+Gerin trained in Windsor, Ontario, Canada.